mrmouse225/python-programming-/README.md

 # python-programming-
-Hii there this is Python programming era
+#this is my python programming era

+#variables

+name="kio","charly"
+print( "these are the names of the students",name)